 Leadership and Staff

 David was appointed the inaugural Director of the Werth Institute in January 2018, and previously he served as the co-director of the Entrepreneurship & Innovation Consortium and the Xcite: Women in Innovation, Technology, and Entrepreneurship Conference.
 As a faculty member in the School of Business, he teaches courses on technology innovation and entrepreneurship.
 David is an active mentor at UConn, and has recently founded Zatoichi Co., a blockchain based startup.

 Prior to UConn, David was a securities and corporate finance attorney, with experience representing startups from formation through the IPO process.
 He has extensive non-profit board experience.
 He holds a Ph.D. in Management from the University of Alabama, a J.D. from the University of Miami, an M.B.A. from Elon University, and a B.S. in Political Science from Northeastern University.

 Kathy F. Rocha

-Katie Britt is a Program Assistant for the Werth Institute.
-Previously, Katie worked as a Regional Program Assistant for the Northeastern Connecticut Council of Governments.
-She graduated from the University of Connecticut in 2008 with a major in Sociology.
+Previously, Katie worked as a Regional Program Assistant for the Northeastern Connecticut Council of Governments supporting government funded regional town programs.
+She earned a B.A. from the University of Connecticut in 2008 with a major in Sociology.
+Katie’s interests include supporting students, learning new skills and team collaboration.
+Outside of work Katie enjoys spending time with her family and dogs, gardening and floral design.